wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    * The "Synapse" prefix is now applied to several Fabric products.
 Before Fabric, Microsoft used the Synapse brand for <a target="_blank" href="https://learn.microsoft.com/en-us/azure/synapse-analytics/synapse-link/sql-synapse-link-overview">Synapse Link</a> and the "Azure Synapse Analytics" product, which Microsoft continues to sell. "<a target="_blank" href="https://endjin.com/blog/2023/05/azure-synapse-analytics-versus-microsoft-fabric-a-side-by-side-comparison">There is no automatic upgrade path"</a> from Azure Synapse Analytics to Fabric Real-Time Analytics.

+This "Wordly Map" (from Barry Smart <a target="_blank" href="https://endjin.com/blog/2023/05/azure-synapse-analytics-versus-microsoft-fabric-a-side-by-side-comparison">at Endjin</a>) provides a high-level overview of the evolution of products and features from "Uncharted" to "Industrial" utility in Fabric:

+<a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701439136/fabric-wardley-map-1121x793_pufd34.webp"><img alt="fabric-wardley-map-1121x793.webp" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701439136/fabric-wardley-map-1121x793_pufd34.webp"></a>

    * The workspace in Azure Synapse Analytics is Synapse Studio GUI.
 However, Fabric uses a Power BI-based interface organized around <a href="#Personas">personas</a> — data science, data engineering, real-time analytics, etc.

-This "Wordly Map" (from Barry Smart <a target="_blank" href="https://endjin.com/blog/2023/05/azure-synapse-analytics-versus-microsoft-fabric-a-side-by-side-comparison">at Endjin</a>) provides a high-level overview of the evolution of products and features from "Uncharted" to "Industrial" utility in Fabric:

-<a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701439136/fabric-wardley-map-1121x793_pufd34.webp"><img alt="fabric-wardley-map-1121x793.webp" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701439136/fabric-wardley-map-1121x793_pufd34.webp"></a>
+Individual artefacts before and after Fabric:

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701362429/microsoft-fabric-artefacts-1280x720_swuigs.webp"><img alt="microsoft-fabric-artefacts-1280x720" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701362429/microsoft-fabric-artefacts-1280x720_swuigs.webp"></a>

 PROTIP: Here's what I say is so cool about Microsoft Fabric:
    * <a href="#Shortcuts">OneLake Shortcuts</a> to access any data anywhere